Your Financial Aid Resources

 - Review and, if needed, correct answers on your processed FAFSA

 - View information about your federal grants and loans

 - Reapply for financial aid in the future

-- Conduct other online business with the U.S. Department of Education
+- Access other U.S. Department of Education websites.

 - Your driver’s license number, if you have one